At SAS we specialize in EASA regulations and staying at the forefront of what is happening in the industry.

-EASA Airworthiness regulation within the commercial environment is deeply complex and wide reaching subject.
-Harmonisation with the FAA plays a significant role in delivering the Initial Airworthiness Compliance.
+EASA Airworthiness regulation within the commercial environment is a deeply complex and wide-reaching subject.
+Harmonization with the FAA plays a significant role in delivering Initial Airworthiness Compliance.

-All Sofema Aviation Services Instructors have a minimum of 20 years’ experience and bring a wealth of personal competency and practical experience to the training.
+All Sofema Aviation Services Instructors have a minimum of 20 years of experience and bring a wealth of personal competency and practical experience to the training.

 Who is the Course for?